gonzalo123/flask-traefik/README.md

     external: true
 ```

 Now, let's define our service.
-In this example, we will have three replicas of a Flask API backend behind an Nginx
-proxy, which is a common Python scenario.
+In this example, we will have three replicas of a Flask API backend behind a Nginx proxy, which is a common Python scenario.

 ```python
 from flask import Flask